mariadb-operator/mariadb-operator/docs/HELM.md

 > [!CAUTION]
 > Uninstalling the `mariadb-operator-crds` Helm chart will remove the CRDs and their associated resources, resulting in downtime.

 First, uninstall the `mariadb-operator` Helm chart.
-This action will not delete your CRDs, so your operands (i.e. `MariaDBs` and `MaxScale`) will continue to operate without the operator's reconciliation.
+This action will not delete your CRDs, so your operands (i.e. `MariaDB` and `MaxScale`) will continue to run without the operator's reconciliation.

 ```bash
 helm uninstall mariadb-operator